-In the first six months of 2024, Greenidge has made significant efforts to reduce costs, leading to selling, general and administrative expense reductions of \$6.4 million compared to the same period in 2023.
-Greenidge also reported a reduction in operating costs for its Bitcoin mining operations in the second quarter of 2024, when compared to the first quarter of 2024, while expanding its footprint.
+In the first nine months of 2024, Greenidge made significant efforts to reduce costs, leading to selling, general and administrative expense reductions of \$9.3 million compared to the same period in 2023.
+Greenidge also reported a reduction in overall operating costs for its Bitcoin mining operations in the third quarter of 2024, when compared to the same period of 2024, while expanding its footprint.

 On April 10, 2024, we closed on the purchase of a parcel of land containing approximately 12 acres located in Columbus, Mississippi, including over 73,000 square feet of industrial warehouse space, from a subsidiary of Motus Pivot Inc., a portfolio company of Atlas, our controlling shareholder and a related party.
-The purchase price was \$1.45 million, of which \$1.1 million was paid during the six months ended June 30, 2024 and \$0.4 million paid in August 2024.
+The purchase price was \$1.45 million, all of which was paid during the nine months ended September 30, 2024.
 This property provides us with access to 32.5 MW of additional power capacity.
-The transaction closed in April 2024, and we deployed 7.5 MW of miners on the property in the second quarter of 2024.
+The transaction closed in April 2024, and we deployed 8.5 MW of miners on the property as of September 30, 2024.
 We have also deployed additional miners in conjunction with a 7.5 MW mining capacity lease in North Dakota, which has a term of five years and provides us with energy to power mining.

-The Company's successfully executed the June 2024 planned maintenance outage of the New York Facility and relocation of owned miners from third-party operated sites to Company-operated facilities in the second quarter of 2024 resulted in the Company's miners being non-operational for a period.
-The Company anticipates such actions will positively impact its profitability in the near term by reducing operational costs and maintaining elevated uptime levels.
-The Company also continues to explore additional opportunities to further streamline operations and improve efficiency across its business units.
+Our successful execution of the June 2024 planned maintenance outage of the New York Facility and relocation of owned miners from third-party operated sites to Company-operated facilities in the second quarter of 2024 resulted in our miners being non-operational for a period.
+We anticipate such actions will positively impact its profitability in the near term by reducing operational costs and maintaining elevated uptime levels.
+We also continue to explore additional opportunities to further streamline operations and improve efficiency across its business units.

-In July 2024, the Company announced the launch of its Pod X portable cryptocurrency mining infrastructure solution, which is deployed at the Company's facilities across the country and reflects a culmination of the Company's experience in maintaining optimal temperature control and uptime using portable mining equipment.
+In July 2024, we announced the launch of our Pod X portable cryptocurrency mining infrastructure solution, which is deployed at our facilities across the United States and reflects a culmination of our experience in maintaining optimal temperature control and uptime using portable mining equipment.

-On August 1, 2024, the Company announced its new bitcoin self-mining retention strategy, which enables it to accumulate bitcoin from its owned miners in order to increase its bitcoin holdings.
+On August 1, 2024, we announced our new bitcoin self-mining retention strategy, which enables us to accumulate bitcoin from our owned miners in order to increase our bitcoin holdings.